Annex Ale Project

 We started in the COVID-19 era trying to list all the changes in hours and services being tried by the restaurants on our list.
 This proved both possible and productive for a while, but now…

-just take it for granted that every restaurant is either operating at less than full capacity or is doing pickup and delievery only.
+just take it for granted that every restaurant is operating under ever-changing COVID restrictions.
 So our adivce is to visit websites by following the links on this page or by calling first to find out just what is happening.